nicholaseager/nicholaseager.github.io/_posts/2022-06-15-trail-running-cinque-terre.markdown

     <img src="https://d10smlm4r150o9.cloudfront.net/blog/it/2022/cinqueterre/IMG_4836.jpg">
 </div>

-Running up though coastal cliffs, down to pastel-colored villages, and up again through terraced vineyards is an experience you won't soon forget.
+Running up trail though coastal cliffs, down to pastel-colored villages, and running up again through terraced vineyards is an experience you won't soon forget.
 My route in Cinque Terre was 30.54km with 1911m elevation gain from Levanto, Monterosso, Vernazza, Corniglia, Manarola, Riomaggiore, to La Spezia.
 I took some extra time and visited all the cities, clocking in five hours.
 If I had more time, I would have gone all the way down the peninsula to Portovenere.
 I took the train back from La Spezia to Levanto.

 ![](https://d10smlm4r150o9.cloudfront.net/blog/it/2022/cinqueterre/alltrails.jpg)

-You can find the full route on AllTrails <a href="https://www.alltrails.com/explore/recording/cinque-terre-c95fd52" target="_blank">here</a>.
+You can find the full trail running route on AllTrails <a href="https://www.alltrails.com/explore/recording/cinque-terre-c95fd52" target="_blank">here</a>.

 ## Best Time to Go

 Go from June to August if you want great weather.
 Go in September or October if you want less crowds.
 During the fall and winter, sometimes the trails are not accessible due to very heavy rainfall.
+If you're into trail running, your best bet is to go in summer but avoid the crowds by following the tips below.

 ## How to Get to The Trail